sarajuliefrajtova/english-for-designer/05-storytelling/index.md

 Nothing.

 Our mind engulfed us.
 We let ourselves engulfed.
-We gave a permission.
+We gave a _permission_.

 We're calling now.
 For a help.
 In ourselves.
 With kept voice.
 With a voice kept deep.
 Deep, in a dark space.